jakuboskera/tkgi-kubectx/README.md

 | test-cluster      | https://test-tkgi.example.com | rkoothrappali | false         |
 | dev-cluster       | -                             | -             | -             |

-For prod-cluster and test-cluster we need to perform tkgi login everytime before switching to one of that contexts.
+For prod-cluster and test-cluster we need to perform tkgi login every time before switching to one of that contexts.
 For dev-cluster we don't need a tkgi login as this cluster is for example local one.
 For prod-cluster we will use user `lhofstadter` which is cluster admin